rogerbinns/apsw/doc/pysqlite.rst

 * When using a :class:`Connection` as a :meth:`context manager
   <Connection.__enter__>` APSW uses SQLite's ability to have `nested
   transactions <http://www.sqlite.org/lang_savepoint.html>`__.
-  pysqlite only deals with one transaction at a time and cannot next them.
+  pysqlite only deals with one transaction at a time and cannot nest them.
 (Savepoints were introduced in SQLite 3.6.8 - another illustration of the benefits of keeping up to date with SQLite.)